 What are the Signs of Mental Health Problems?

+Which symptom indicates that someone may need mental health treatment?
 A person experiencing any one or more of the following feelings and behaviors may be at risk for developing mental health problems:

 - eating too much